How to Identify the Best Creatine

 Other Forms of Creatine

-While creatine monohydrate is often seen as the gold standard, there are also other forms of creatine on the market.9 Here are a few alternatives:
+Although creatine monohydrate is often seen as the gold standard, there are other forms of creatine on the market.9 Here are a few alternatives:

-- Creatine HCL (hydrochloride): this type of creatine dissolves faster in water and is said to be more easily absorbed by the body.
-It is an alternative option for people who do not seem to tolerate creatine monohydrate well.
+- Creatine HCL (Hydrochloride): this type of creatine dissolves faster in water and is said to be absorbed more easily by the body.
+It is an alternative option for those who do not seem to tolerate creatine monohydrate well.

-- Creatine ethyl ester: this form of creatine is claimed to be better absorbed by the body, although scientific evidence is unclear.
+- Creatine Ethyl Ester: this form of creatine is said to be better absorbed by the body, although the scientific evidence for this is unclear.

-- Creatine citrate: this form of creatine is more soluble in water, but often more expensive than creatine monohydrate.
+- Creatine Citrate: this form of creatine is more soluble in water but is often more expensive than creatine monohydrate.

 Creatine Pills or Powder: Which is Better?